Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-We can get so excited about the prospect of adding a new furball to our family that we forget that while each breed has many impressive traits or pros, but they all come with some cons, as well.
+We can get so excited about the prospect of adding a new furball to our family that we forget that while each breed has many good traits or pros, they all come with some bad traits or cons, as well.

 Talk to any dog owner, and most will likely tell you that their dog, regardless of breed, comes with its shares of the good, the bad, and even some ugly.
 And yes, that also applies to the Golden Retriever too.

 So, what exactly is good about Golden Retrievers, and what is bad about them?
 What are their pros, and what are their cons?

 Golden Retrievers, like any dog breed, come with their share of pros and cons, including: